homieiot/convention/convention.md

 * `homie` / `5` / `device ID` / `$log` / `level`

 The topic-value is the logged message, no sub-topics are allowed.
+All log messages send should be non-retained.
 The `level` is set according to the following table:

 level   | description
 --------|------------